 Siri can quickly settle arguments, bar bets, and flat-out fights.
 Ask Siri: "Who starred in the Matrix?", "Who won the last SuperBowl?", "What did Apple close at?", or "How many calories are in a Big Mac?".
 And if you're wrong and end up paying for dinner or a movie, Siri can find you tickets and book a table at a restaurant as well.

 If Siri gets something wrong, or if you realize you asked the wrong question, you can tel Siri to: "Change" things like dates and times.
 You can even tap the question you asked and manually type in different words to alter the query.

 Siri has a sense of humor.
 Kids can talk to Siri like a virtual friend.
 Kids of all ages just have some fun.
-You can give Siri all sorts of pop culture references: "What do you think of Google Now?", "tell me a joke", or "Will you marry me?".
+You can give Siri all sorts of pop culture references: "What do you think of Google Now?", "tell me a joke", "read me a Haiku", or "Will you marry me?".